EternalHeartTeam/LeetcodePracticeTemplate/README.md

 ✨  Done in 13.68s.
 ```

-## More...
+## More Information

-If you want to know more about the leetcode-practice.
-Please check the github : [leetcode-practice](https://github.com/EternalHeartTeam/leetcode-practice)
+For more information about `leetcode-practice`, please check the GitHub repository: [leetcode-practice](https://github.com/EternalHeartTeam/leetcode-practice)